KrutzOtrem/Paws/README.md

 overlays/<tag>/<tag>_001.png
 ```

-Alternatively, if you do not wish to associate an ambience variation of specific locations, but only want to add ambience sounds with or without associated overlays:
+Alternatively, if you do not wish to associate ambient variations with specific locations, but simply want to add ambient sounds, with or without corresponding overlays:

 ```text
 sounds/ambience/<tag>        #